 The packet itself is permeable to ethylene gas and it is NOT NECESSARY to tear open the packets.
 To use or replace a packet, merely place Bluapple® on a sturdy table with the center seam touching the table and oriented vertically, then place your palm on Bluapple® and push down firmly.
 Bluapple® will split open along its seam, and once opened, you can remove the used packet and replace it with a new packet.
 Remember to use the contents of your used packet as fertilizer for house plants and gardens.

-If you have accidentally opened the packet by accident, you can put the tiny Bluapple® granules back in the packet and reseal with some cellophane tape.
+If you have accidentally opened the packet, you can put the tiny Bluapple® granules back in the packet and reseal with some cellophane tape.
 Remember Bluapple® granules are non-toxic and cannot hurt you, but the purple color of the granules can stain clothing if the granules get wet.

 Bluapple® is designed to absorb ethylene gas from the typical home refrigerator for three months, however you may want to check the potency of the granules yourself.
 Heavy produce users may need to change their packet more often, while light produce users may see the potency of Bluapple® lasting well over three months.